DesignUpdated Feb 15, 202613 min read

 What Is Affinity Designer?

 Affinity Designer is the most powerful Adobe Illustrator alternative on this list.
 It's a professional vector graphics editor that rivals Illustrator's capabilities—but costs just $69.99 once instead of $275.88 every year.
 Over 2 years, you'd spend $551.76 on Illustrator vs $69.99 on Affinity Designer.
 That's a $481.77 savings.
+It holds a 4.5/5 rating on G2 from 500+ verified reviews, making it the highest-rated Illustrator alternative among professional designers.

 Key Features: